Israeli invasion of Syria (2024–present): 2025

 On 2 May, the IDF launched airstrikes near the presidential palace in Damascus, warning the Syrian military to halt its offensive against the Druze.
 Later that day, SOHR reported at least 20 Israeli strikes on military sites in Syria.
 According to SANA, the strikes occurred in Damascus, Latakia, Hama, and Daraa, killing one in Harasta and injuring four others in Hama.
 Four Druze militants were killed in a drone strike of unclear origin on a farm in Kanaker, but SANA blamed the attack on Israel.

 On 30 May, the IDF said that it conducted airstrikes on facilities storing anti-ship missiles "that posed a threat to international and Israeli maritime freedom of navigation" and surface-to-air missile components in the Latakia area.
 SOHR reported that military sites on the outskirts of Tartus and Latakia were hit, and SANA reported that a civilian was killed and three others were injured near Zama, Jableh District.

 On 4 June, the IDF said that it had launched airstrikes on weapons belonging to Syria shortly after two projectiles were launched from Syrian territory into the Golan Heights, which Katz held al-Sharaa responsible for.
 The Syrian foreign ministry said the attacks caused "significant human and material losses" in southern Syria.
 SOHR reported "violent explosions" in southern Syria, especially Quneitra and Daraa.
-On 8 June, IAF bombed a vehicle in southern Syria claiming to have killed a Hamas member, two others were injured as well.
+On 8 June, the Israeli Air Force bombed a vehicle in southern Syria claiming to have killed a Hamas member, two others were injured as well.
 On 16 July, the IDF bombed the entrance to the Syrian military headquarters in Damascus as a warning, citing security concerns over the Syrian army's deployment to Suwayda to restore order amid the July 2025 southern Syrian clashes.
 Heavier strikes targeted the Syrian military headquarters complex and caused vast damage and destruction to the main building, later strikes targeted the vicinity of the Presidential Palace in Damascus.
 The Syrian Ministry of Health reported at least three killed and 34 injured as a result of the attacks.
 Airstrikes were also conducted by Israel on the same day on multiple targets across the Suwayda and Daraa governorates, including the al-Tha'lah Military Airbase and other military targets.

 On 26 August, Israeli drone strikes in the Damascus suburb of Al-Kiswah killed eight Syrian soldiers, who SANA reported had uncovered surveillance equipment while on patrol.
 Airstrikes in the area continued for a second day, aiming to prevent soldiers from entering the area, although Syrian troops were able to destroy some of the equipment and recover the bodies.